EvanHerman/wp-api-menus/README.txt

 Nothing to show really, this plugin has no settings or frontend.

 == Changelog ==

+= 1.2 =
+* Now supports WP REST API v2
+* Note: No longer compatible with legacy versions of the REST API (v1.2 and earlier)

 = 1.1.4 =
 * Supports WordPress 4.2